 🔬 The Biochemistry Behind It

-A fast adrenal ratio (Na/Mg > 4.17) reflects elevated adrenal activity and sympathetic stress response — the “alarm stage” Dr. Eck described, when the body mobilizes energy quickly through increased aldosterone and cortisol output.
+A fast adrenal ratio (Na/Mg > 4.17) reflects elevated adrenal activity and sympathetic stress response — A fast adrenal ratio (Na/Mg > 4.17) reflects elevated adrenal activity and a strong sympathetic stress response — the alarm stage of stress Dr. Eck described.
+In this state, the body mobilizes energy rapidly through increased aldosterone and cortisol output.

 At the same time, a high thyroid ratio (Ca/K > 4) points to sluggish thyroid performance, meaning calcium is accumulating in tissues and metabolism can’t fully keep up.